create-se4ai/website/blog/2022-09-21-past/index.md

 </div>
 <div class="text">

-<strong>On Friday, July 17, 2026,</strong> CREATE SE4AI hosted another edition of Trainee Talks, featuring MASc candidate Kawsar Ahmed Bhuiyan, a member of the REALISE Lab at Concordia University under the supervision of Prof. Diego Elias Costa.
+<strong>On Friday, July 17 at 10 AM</strong> CREATE SE4AI hosted another edition of Trainee Talks, featuring MASc candidate Kawsar Ahmed Bhuiyan, a member of the REALISE Lab at Concordia University under the supervision of Prof. Diego Elias Costa.
 Kawsar presented his work titled "Beyond Compliance: A Large-scale Study on the Completeness and Consistency of the GitHub SBOMs."<a href="/blog/2022/09/21/past/event/Trainee_Talk July17_2026"> <strong>Read More</strong></a>
 </div>
 </div>
  </div>